 The Cuban Crisis

-Since the overthrow of Fulgencio Batista’s military dictatorship in January 1959, Cuba was ruled by Fidel Castro.
-In the course of agricultural reform, Castro nationalised the Cuban property of American undertakings, thereby incurring the wrath of Washington.
+Since the overthrow of Fulgencio Batista’s military dictatorship in January 1959, Cuba had been ruled by Fidel Castro.
+In the course of agricultural reform, Castro nationalised the Cuban property of American undertakings on the island, thereby incurring the wrath of Washington.
 In response, the pro-Communist Cuban leader moved closer to the USSR, which was delighted to find a new ally in the western hemisphere and inside the American security zone.
 The Cuban and Soviet regimes signed successive agreements on trade and military cooperation.
 In April 1961, the United States attempted to overthrow the new regime by arranging for anti-Castro exiles to land in the Bay of Pigs.
 The operation failed and ultimately only strengthened Castro’s position.
 He enticed many Latin American revolutionaries to Cuba, which was the only Communist country in the Americas, and threatened the United States’ prestige in the region.
-Khrushchev decided secretly to provide the Cubans with intermediate-range offensive missiles that could directly pose a threat to the territory of the United States.
+Khrushchev decided to secretly provide the Cubans with intermediate-range offensive missiles that could pose a direct threat to the territory of the United States.

-However, at the eleventh hour, and after repeated contact between Moscow and Washington, largely through the intermediary of the United Nations, a compromise emerged: the Soviet ships agreed to turn back, and the Americans undertook not to invade Cuba.
-On 28 October, the world avoided nuclear war by a whisker and the two great powers returned to disarmament negotiations.
+However, at the eleventh hour, and after repeated contact between Moscow and Washington, largely through the intermediary of the United Nations, a compromise emerged: the Soviet ships agreed to turn back, and the Americans undertook not to invade Cuba and to remove their rockets from Turkey.
+On 28 October, the world avoided nuclear war by a whisker and the two Great Powers returned to disarmament negotiations.
 In Europe, Franco-German links were strengthened by the crisis.